 Growing Your Own Grass

 Cats eating grass is fine as long as you guard against the accidental swallowing of pesticides, herbicides or any other chemicals used to treat the grass in the yard.
 A cat with no access to grass may start chewing on houseplants instead.
 Keep in mind that a number of house plants are toxic to cats so ask your veterinarian about this.
-A lack of dietary fiber can sometimes result to a wool sucking behavior in cats that may lead to more serious gastrointestinal obstruction problems if left unchecked.
+A lack of dietary fiber can sometimes result to a wool sucking behavior in cats that may lead to more serious gastrointestinal obstruction problems

 To meet this need for cats to nibble on grass, it is a wise idea to grow your own grass.
 Indoor pots are a good place to grow cat grass.
 It is a safer alternative for cats as opposed to the potentially hazardous activities of going outdoor to graze, eating house plants and chewing on non-edible materials.